435th CRG hosts AFSOC for validation of USAFE-AFAFRICA’s first landing zone surveyor training course

 |Downloads:

-This work, 435th CRG hosts AFSOC for validation of USAFE-AFAFRICA’s first landing zone surveyor training course [Image 14 of 14], by SrA Edgar Grimaldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 435th CRG hosts AFSOC for validation of USAFE-AFAFRICA’s first landing zone surveyor training course, by SrA Edgar Grimaldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-435th CRG hosts AFSOC for validation of USAFE-AFAFRICA’s first landing zone surveyor training course